Table of Contents

 They also add actual warmth and sound dampening if we really want to go crazy.

-You really can’t have a fully put together room with a rug.
-If you can double up your rugs, even better.
+You really can’t have a fully put together room without a rug adding texture to interior design.
+If you can double up your rugs, even better!

 You can read the story of how we solved our no rug problem in my Ruggable review.